Performance Reviews

 10 Open-Ended 360-Degree Feedback Questions

-In order to elicit the qualitative information you’ll want to gather, it's important to include a number of questions that touch on an employee's strengths, as well as their areas for improvement.
-This can help managers ensure that each 360-degree review shares a balance of both positive and constructive feedback.
+To elicit the qualitative information you’ll want to gather, it’s important to include a number of questions that touch on an employee’s strengths, as well as their areas for improvement.
+This can help managers ensure that each 360-degree review shares a balance of positive and constructive feedback.
 It can also help your employees be more receptive to the results.

 Here are ten open-ended 360-degree review questions you can use for your feedback questionnaire: